 We're proud to offer an enormous range of markets for retail clients to trade on.
 These include:

-These are the most common and popular markets that you can trade CFDs on, but the list is vast, including a growing number of exchange-traded funds (ETFs), as well as the outcome of economic data releases.
+These are the most common and popular markets that you can trade CFDs on, but the list is vast, including a growing number of exchange-traded funds (ETFs) and commodities (ETCs), as well as the outcome of economic data releases and even political events.

 Are CFDs risky?